 Know Before You Go

-Car parking is available on site and entrance is free, however a £1 donation is optional.
+Car parking is available on site and entrance is £5 per person, which covers membership for a year.
 Check that he is there before you go, as it tours UK cities.
-As of March 16, 2019, it is in Coventry but will be back here soon after Easter.